 What kinds of compensation can you count on a U-Haul truck accident attorney to get for you?
 Money to cover:

 When our attorneys take on a U-Haul accident lawsuit, we make it a priority to get you every dollar you deserve.
-So we take into consideration your past and future losses.
+We take into consideration your past and future losses.
 Will you need more medical care in the future?
 Could a surgery to treat these injuries somewhere down the line keep you out of work once again?

 If you’re wondering about getting your car fixed or replaced, you’re entitled to that compensation, too.
 A property damage claim is separate from your personal injury claim.
-But it will make your life easier; our U-Haul accident attorneys will assist with this claim at no additional cost.
-That way, you can get your car fixed or replaced sooner, without any hassle.

 It’s the question every accident victim asks: How much is my case worth?